 Discuss what you have learned about the collaborative process with your spouse or partner.
 Encourage him or her to review this website and learn about the collaborative professionals in your area.
 In addition, you could meet with a collaborative professional who may be willing to provide additional information for you to share.

-For the collaborative process to work, it’s essential that each party’s lawyer understands and is committed to the principles of collaboration and has signed a collaborative agreement.
-The collaborative approach demands special skills from the lawyers – skills in guiding negotiations and in managing conflict.
+For the collaborative process to work, it is essential that each party's lawyer understands and is committed to the principles of collaboration and has signed a collaborative agreement.
+The collaborative approach demands special skills from the lawyers - skills in guiding negotiations and in managing conflict.
 Members of the Collaborative Family Law Council, Inc. of Wisconsin have formal training in collaborative law and support public education, improved standards of practice, and training for professionals through their membership.
-A lawyer who doesn’t practice collaborative law often can work cooperatively with a lawyer who does, but then your case is not considered collaborative and the threat of litigation remains.
+A lawyer who does not practice collaborative law often can work cooperatively with a lawyer who does, but then your case is not considered collaborative and the threat of litigation remains.

 It can be.
 The collaborative process is designed to be more efficient with four-way meetings among the parties and their lawyers, focused on facilitating a settlement.
 Collaborative divorce eliminates the multiple court appearances and conflicts that are often part of a traditional divorce, thereby reducing the emotional and financial costs.
 Collaborative divorce eliminates the need for multiple experts to prepare documents and exhibits for use in court, or to conduct depositions and issue subpoenas.
 The cost of a collaborative family law case is directly related to the pace at which you and your spouse are able to reach an agreement on all issues.
 Your collaborative family law professional is the best source of information about fees.

 Wisconsin law requires a 120-day waiting period before a divorce can be finalized.
 Beyond that, the amount of time to let the process work - to gather and understand information and brainstorm options that will meet the needs of the family - varies from case to case